rust-unofficial/too-many-lists/src/fifth-layout.md

 comfortable with this sort of thing.
 Not that you should necessarily expect to produce this code on the first try.
 I'm just skipping over some of the trial-and-error we've had to deal with before.
-I actually made a ton of mistakes writing this code that I'm not showing.
-You can only see me leave off a `mut` or `;` so many times before it stops being instructive.
+I actually made a ton of mistakes writing this code that I'm not showing, but you can only see me leave off a `mut` or `;` so many times before it stops being instructive.
 Don't worry, we'll see plenty of *other* error messages!